How to Find a Preamble in the Federal Register

 Example 1 – Keyword(s)

 From the Federal Register Library, select Advanced Search.
-From there, select Section Title drop-down menu and enter final rule.
-Next, enter “importation untreated citrus Mexico”~15” in the Full Text box.
+From there, select Section Description drop-down menu and enter “final rule”.
+Next, enter “importation untreated citrus Mexico”~15 in the Full Text box.
 Finally, enter 2006 into the Date range option.

 In this search string, we are searching across the full text for “Action: Final Rule” as a phrase.
 Why?
 At the beginning of every rule published in the Federal Register the Action denotes what type of rule it is.
 By inputting that into our search string, we are narrowing our search to full text pages that contain “Action: Final Rule”.
 We then use a proximity search for our keywords: importation, untreated, citrus, and Mexico.

 This search gives us two results.
 When clicking view matching text pages, you have to read through the excerpts to locate the page where the text of the Final Rule relating to the importation of untreated citrus in Mexico is published.
 Page 33172 (the first result) shows the Action: Final Rule and our keywords accompanied by the CFR citation and the docket number, which are also two key pieces of information included at the beginning of a final rule.

 So if we click on the link to page 33172, we will find our preamble which includes a summary of the requirements in the law, the effective date, background information including a citation to the proposed rule, the CFR subpart, another final rule that addressed other public comments, a discussion of the comments received, and other key points related to the agency’s decision.
 The amendatory instructions and the text of the new part is then stated on page 33177.